methacholine challenge test overview and practice questions

 An exercise bronchoprovocation test.

-4 hours.
+4 hours

-16. What is Methacholine?
+16. What is methacholine?

 18. What are the symptoms of asthma?

-Wheezing, dyspnea, chest tightness, and persistent cough.
+Wheezing, dyspnea, chest tightness, and persistent coughing.

-19. What are the absolute contraindications of the Methacholine challenge test?
+19. What are the absolute contraindications of the methacholine challenge test?

 Severe airflow obstruction (FEV1 less than 50% predicted), heart attack or stroke within last 3 months, uncontrolled HTN (systolic greater than 200, or diastolic greater than 100), and a known aortic aneurysm.

-20. What are the relative contraindications of the Methacholine challenge test?
+20. What are the relative contraindications of the methacholine challenge test?

-Inability to perform acceptable spirometry and pregnancy/ nursing mothers.
+Inability to perform spirometry and pregnant/nursing mothers.

-21. What are the hazards of the Methacholine challenge test?
+21. What are the hazards of the methacholine challenge test?

 Shortness of breath, cough, chest tightness, wheezing, and headache.